tsuereth/glog/content/post/2022/09/12_tacoma.md

 (Tacoma also has a subtle, but elegantly-done, "puzzle" mechanic of cracking keypad codes by ... well, I won't give it away.)

 It's not a surprise that Tacoma's story is well-written and well-acted, but it is impressive how poignant that story feels in today's pre-cyberpunk (or... early-cyberpunk?) landscape.
-The {{% spoiler %}}greedy corporations treating workers like garbage{{% /spoiler %}} trope may be well-worn, but, Tacoma does the hell out of it.
+The >!greedy corporations treating workers like garbage!< trope may be well-worn, but, Tacoma does the hell out of it.

 Despite being a brief experience (2-3 hours), one could argue that Tacoma's real-time events and interactivity elevate it beyond a mere "walking simulator."
 I, for example, would argue that.